alexakreizinger/styleguidetemplate/README.md

 * [Contact](#contact)

 ## About
 Different kinds of writing rely on different style conventions.
-That’s where this style guide template comes in—by segmenting a single set of rules into multiple discrete audiences, you can maintain a unified style within your organization *and* make it easy for writers of all stripes to find guidelines that are relevant to their needs.
+That’s where this style guide template comes in: by segmenting a single set of rules into multiple discrete audiences, you can maintain a unified style within your organization *and* make it easy for writers of all stripes to find guidelines that are relevant to their needs.

 The [demo site](https://alexakreizinger.github.io/styleguidetemplate/) generated from this template includes the following pages: